Yuzi1221/rohuna_magic_language_and_keyboard/README.md

 * Remove the keyboard from the language you put it in
 * go to apps and programs and remove Yedekua Program
 * Done

-* If the keyboard gets updated you will need to uninstall and install the new one, duplicates cannot be made!
+* Note: If the keyboard gets updated you will need to uninstall and install the new one, duplicates cannot be made!

+# Future Updates
+* If the Discord Server gets popular I will add coding slang
+* If the language gets real popular I will make a coding language in Yedekua

+# Credits

+* [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=102134) For their Keyboard Layout Editor
+* [Vulgarlang.com](https://www.vulgarlang.com/) For the Word And Language Generator
+* [Emojistock.com](https://emojistock.com/) For the Character Theme